altimmons/LangNotes/Linux/ShellNotes.md

   `exit [n]`

-    Exit the shell, returning a status of n to the shell’s parent.
+    Exit the shell, returning a status of n to the shell's parent.
 If n is omitted, the exit status is that of the last command executed.
 Any trap on EXIT is executed before the shell terminates. export

   `export [-fn] [-p] [name[=value]`]